Affiliate Investigators

 I study the impact of obesity in vitamin A metabolism and how altered micronutrient absorption, storage and metabolism may contribute to progressive obesity.

-Jessica Jones-Smith, PhD, MPH, BS
+Jessica Jones-Smith, PhD, MPH

-Jessica Jones-Smith, PhD, MPH, BS
+Jessica Jones-Smith, PhD, MPH

 Dr. Jones-Smith’s work bridges nutrition, epidemiology, population science, public health and econometrics in order to investigate structural approaches for improving health and decreasing health disparities